digovc/DirectValidation/README.md

 With **DirectValidation** you can use a simple and direct code style to validate your variables, properties, etc, without worry about nesting your code with _if, else_.
 Just call your validation directly.

 We use the _fail first_ design.
-This means that if your validation don't pass a exception are thrown immediately:
+This means that if your validation don't pass an exception are thrown immediately:

 ```csharp
 using Validation;